twknab/mean_hike/readme.md

 # About:

 This application is designed to help others plan and prepare for their hiking adventures, while also recording important information from their experience that may be of value for future hikes.
 By filling out a "pre-trip" form prior to departing, basic questions about weather, distance, location and more will be asked, along with the ability to create gear lists.
 This will ensure a more prepared mind when departing.
 Upon return, a "post-trip" form may be completed which will ask you important questions about the actual experience of your trip.
 Questions about actual experienced weather, actual hazards and more will help you log and retrospectively learn for better preparation next time.

 ## Completed Improvements:

++ 8/08/17 - Secured API routes and Angular routes for valid session user only.
 + 8/07/17 - Cleaned up all methods and added descriptive commenting / doc string notation.
 + 8/01/17 - Added User Account Update feature and added User Messages.
 + 7/23/17 - Created separate `navController`, which handles all back-end navigation actions.